MHIST

 May 22, 2025 - June 22, 2025

-The exhibition Pin Solitaire explores personal and historical narratives related to Mena’sen Rock, also known as the Lone Pine Rock.
+The Pin Solitaire exhibition by artist-curator Josianne Bolduc features personal and historical accounts of Mena’sen Rock, also known as Rocher au Pin Solitaire.

-Gathered during the artist’s wanderings or sourced from the Sherbrooke Museum of History’s collection, these narratives offer a vivid image of the Rock, intertwining various realities (historical, identity-based, relational).
-As a result, the history of Mena’sen Rock is reexamined from a personal perspective rooted in today’s society.
+Gleaned from the wanderings of artist Josianne Bolduc, or from the collection of the Musée d’histoire de Sherbrooke, these stories offer a vivid image of the Rocher, where diverse realities (historical, identity-related, relational) intersect.
+In this way, the history of the Rocher Mena’sen is revisited from a personal perspective rooted in today’s society.

-“I was particularly struck by the Lone Pine Rock, a rocky islet located in the Saint-François River in Sherbrooke, which I photographed and filmed several times during walks in the winter of 2022.
-Perplexed by the presence of a metal cross perched atop it, I began researching at the Sherbrooke Museum of History the following autumn.
-There, I learned about the significance of this landmark for the region, from the past to the present.
-From then on, I wanted to rediscover and share the story of the Lone Pine Rock.”
+Artist-curator Josianne Bolduc comments: “I was particularly drawn to the Rocher au Pin Solitaire, a rocky islet in Sherbrooke’s Saint-François River, which I photographed and filmed several times during walks in winter 2022.
+Perplexed by the presence of a metal cross overhanging it, I initiated research at the Musée d’histoire de Sherbrooke the following autumn.
+There, I learned about the importance of this memorial site for the region, past and present.
+From then on, I wanted to rediscover and share the history of the Rocher au Pin Solitaire.

 May 22, 2025 - June 22, 2025